Tommytian993/MiniX/docs/4-city-gameplay-elements.md

 - Conversely, we assign the civilization to the city, but note each city would only have one civilization(at a time):

 city.civ = civ;

+- Lastly we add the city scene, to the scene tree and let it appear on the map:

+AddChild(city);

+# 4. Assigning relevent